pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

     <span property="schema:description">An interview on Open Access to research
     journals with Dr. Francis S.  Collins, Director of the National Institutes of Health, and Jack Andraka.
-Presented by the <a class="external" property="cc:attributionName" rel="cc:attributionURL"
+Presented by the <a property="cc:attributionName" rel="cc:attributionURL"
     href="http://www.righttoresearch.org">Right to Research Coalition</a>, with
     support from <abbr title="Scholarly Publishing and Academic Resources